Are you a “yes, but” business owner?

 - Ask your customers!
 Good heavens…what a gold mine they can be.
 Many will offer ideas for free, but if you can offer a small incentive for implementing a great idea, go for it!

 - What’s missing?
 What aren’t you doing that you should?
 Do you need better communications, more training, improved marketing, better tracking of results, upgraded technology, different hours, different products or services?
+For example, if your small business could benefit from more IT support why not reach out to some of the brilliant IT companies in Melbourne to see whether some of their services could boost your business in any way?
+Sometimes reaching out to an IT expert is all it takes to elevate your small business to the next level.

 - Research.
 Start with your own business.
 What’s working and what isn’t?
 After that, look at your competitors and then at the industry as a whole.
 What is going on outside of your own business that you can adapt to your advantage?
 What trend can you capitalize on?